 For a time-to-event model people usually just define a hazard function.
 What does it mean?
 If $T$ is the non-negative random variable representing the time when the event occurs for the first time, what does a given hazard function tell us about the distribution of $T$?
 How noisy will the data be if I generate data of $T$ with a given hazard function?

 For comparing different time-to-event models, the concordance index (C-index) is a common choice.
-What is the theoretical maximum C-index for an oracle model that knows the true hazard exactly?
+What is the expected C-index for an oracle model that knows the true hazard exactly?

 The definition of a hazard function is